GilmarPro/urban/README.md

 ## Advanced Fonctionalities
-* As an organisator I want to add a "waiting list" wich is a group of 2 or 3 potential player if
+* As an organisator I want to add a "waiting list" which is a group of 2 or 3 potential player if
 * As a player I can join the waiting list if the match is full